When is The Order season 2 released?

 Everything you need to know about season two of the bewitching Netflix drama...

-Fantasy series The Order returns to Netflix for a second season this week with more wizard-werewolf rivalry and secret society drama no doubt.
+It’s back!
+The Order has returned to Netflix for a second serving of wizard-werewolf rivalry and secret society drama.

-The show, which landed on Netflix in March 2019, follows Belgrave University student Jack Morton as he joins the Hermetic Order of the Blue Rose, a secret society that teaches magic.
+The fantasy series, which originally launched on Netflix in March 2019, centres around the magical Hermetic Order of the Blue Rose, follows Jack Morton, a student at Belgrave University, as he joins the secret society.

-Season one saw Jack (Jake Manley) uncover the society’s dark history, the secrets surrounding his mother’s death and the underground war between werewolves and the magic dark arts, but what’s in store for season two?
+Throughout season one, we saw Jack (Jake Manley) join the Hermetic Order of the Blue Rose in order to avenge his mother’s death and take down his estranged father – the society’s leader Edward Coventry (Max Martini).

+Click here for our full The Order season 1 recap – and read on for everything you need to know about season two.

 When is The Order season 2 released?

-Season two of The Order will be released Thursday 18th June 2020 on Netflix.
+Season two of The Order was released on Thursday 18th June 2020 on Netflix.

 Where can I watch it?